huangjp28/huangjp28.github.io/_teaching/03_calculus1.md

 ---
 #### Prerequisites and Suggestions

 Knowledge of pre-university mathematics is required and will be checked on the first lecture.
-A graphical calculator may be useful for self-study but is not necessary for the course and is forbad in exams.
+A graphing calculator may be useful for self-study but is not necessary for the course and is forbad in exams.
 Students may also use online tools such as WolframAlpha (<https://www.wolframalpha.com/>) to deepen their understanding.

 ---
 #### Textbook